 Here, the Condo Association is charged with discriminatory practices as the Condo Board has failed to make reasonable accommodations for the unit owner’s pet.
 Under the federal and state Fair Housing Acts , liability for the Condo Association can include not only actual damages as well as an injunction allowing the pet to remain, but the Association can also face compensatory and punitive damages along with paying the plaintiff unit owner’s attorney fees.

 One recent example of the pet restriction cases against Florida Condo Associations is Bhogaita v.
 Altamonte Heights Condominium Association, Inc. , where the federal appeals court issued its ruling in favor of the pet owner on August 27, 2014.
 In this case, the unit owner was a veteran suffering from Post Traumatic Stress Disorder, and owned a therapeutic service emotional support dog named Kane who weighed more than the Condo Association’s pet weight limit of 25 pounds.

 The Condo Board tried to oust the pet based upon the condo rule despite the unit owner’s request for an exception complete with three written psychiatric opinions to support the condo owner’s position.
 The Air Force vet sued and won under both state and federal Fair Housing laws.

-Should You Pursue Legal Action Against Your Condo Association?
+Should You Pursue A Lawsuit Against Your Condo Board?

 If a Florida condo owner decides to sue his Condominium Association, Florida law does provide that the unit owner can recover both (1) the fees he has paid his lawyer and (2) the assessment fees he paid the Condo Association to defend the lawsuit.
 The law states that the unit owner can recover reasonable attorneys’ fees and additional amounts decided by the court as reasonable and necessary to reimburse him or her for his share of the assessments that were levied to cover the lawsuit’s defense.